katcipis/sophia/notes/books/death-life-american-cities.md

-A few examples of misguided representations on city planning where the ideas around the Garden City and Radiant City, the Garden City was misguided in how it romanticized the past and nature, and the Radiant City was misguided in how having open areas around enormous buildings would be enough to make life attractive.
+A few examples of misguided representations on city planning where the ideas around the Garden City and Radiant City, the Garden City was misguided in how it romanticized the past and nature, and the Radiant City was misguided in how having open areas around enormous buildings and centralizing things would be enough to make life attractive.

 Both ideas, which were widely adopted and defended by most of the Universities and experts at the time, were off because of a misinterpretation of the nature